 1. Tying Library to Google Drive (Google-integrated customers only)

-If you have subscribed to Jostle via the G Suite Marketplace you need to start by tying your Jostle Library to Google Drive.
+If you have subscribed to Jostle via the Google Workspace Marketplace you need to start by tying your Jostle Library to Google Drive.
 This allows Library files to be viewed directly in Google Drive, where permissions are locked down to match the visibility settings set in each Library Volume.

 Activating this requires you to create an account in your Google for Work domain that will be used by Jostle to sync Library to Google Drive.
 Here's how: